mhvk/baseband/docs/baseband/tutorials/new_edv.rst

     ...          ('thread_id', (3, 16, 10, 0x0)),
     ...          ('station_id', (3, 0, 16)),
     ...          ('edv', (4, 24, 8)),
-    ...          ('valid_mask_length', (4, 16, 8, 0)),
+    ...          ('validity_mask_length', (4, 16, 8, 0)),
     ...          ('sync_pattern', (5, 0, 32, 0xACABFEED)),
-    ...          ('valid_mask_high', (6, 0, 32, 0)),
-    ...          ('valid_mask_low', (7, 0, 32, 0))))
+    ...          ('validity_mask', (6, 0, 64, 0))))

-:class:`~!baseband.vdif.header.VDIFHeader` is metaclassed such that whenever it is subclassed, the subclass definition is inserted into the :obj:`~baseband.vdif.header.VDIF_HEADER_CLASSES` dictionary and indexed by its EDV value.
+:class:`~!baseband.vdif.header.VDIFHeader` has a metaclass that ensures that whenever it is subclassed, the subclass definition is inserted into the :obj:`~baseband.vdif.header.VDIF_HEADER_CLASSES` dictionary using its EDV value as the dictionary key.
 Methods in :class:`~!baseband.vdif.header.VDIFHeader` use this dictionary to determine the type of object to return for a particular EDV.
-How all this works is further discussed in the VDIF :mod:`header <baseband.vdif.header>` module documentation.
+How all this works is further discussed in the documentation of the VDIF :mod:`header
+<baseband.vdif.header>` module.

 The class must have a private ``_edv`` attribute for it to properly be registered in :obj:`~!baseband.vdif.header.VDIF_HEADER_CLASSES`.
 It must